 Notice of Proposed Rulemaking

-We believe the proposed regulations will provide clarity to rules for trail use, minimum tool use in preserves and permanent structures in preserves and wilderness while protecting important resources and providing for public use and enjoyment.
+We believe the proposed regulations will provide clarity to rules for trail use, tool use in preserves and construction of permanent structures in a Preserve or Wilderness while protecting important resources and providing for public use and enjoyment.

-If you have questions, please contact Alex Alexandra Stehl at (916) 324-0370 or by emailing email@example.com
+If you have questions, please contact the Statewide Roads and Trails Program by emailing email@example.com